fpanes/Final-Project/Defensive.md

 ### Suggestions for Going Further

-- Each alert above pertains to a specific vulnerability/exploit.
-Recall that alerts only detect malicious behavior, but do not stop it.
-For each vulnerability/exploit identified by the alerts above, suggest a patch.
-E.g., implementing a blocklist is an effective tactic against brute-force attacks.
+- Each of the alerts listed above is for a distinct vulnerability/exploit.
+Recall that notifications merely identify harmful conduct and do not prevent it.
+Suggest a fix for each vulnerability/exploit reported in the warnings above.
+Implementing a blocklist, for example, is an effective defense against brute-force attacks.

-The logs and alerts generated during the assessment suggest that this network is susceptible to several active threats, identified by the alerts above.
-In addition to watching for occurrences of such threats, the network should be hardened against them.
-The Blue Team suggests that IT implement the fixes below to protect the network:
+The logs and warnings created during the evaluation indicate that this network is vulnerable to multiple active threats, as shown by the aforementioned alerts.
+In addition to monitoring for such attacks, the network should be hardened against them.
+To secure the network, the Blue Team recommends that IT execute the following fixes:
 - Vulnerability 1: Weak and Easily Brute-Forced Passwords / SSH Login
   - Mitigation Techniques:
     - Set a custom SSH port
-    - **Why It Works**: By default, SSH is set to be listening on port 22.
-Almost all cyber attackers know that.
-Changing the default port 22, for example 846 offers an additional layer of security by obscurity.
+    - **Why It Works**: SSH is configured to listen on port 22 by default.
+Almost all cyber attackers are aware of this.
+Changing the default port 22, for example, to 846, adds an extra degree of protection through obscurity.
     - Implement SSH Private/Public Keys to login via SSH and disable passwords.
-    - **Why It Works**: Each key is a large number with different mathematical properties.
-The Private Key is stored on the computer you login from, while the public key is stored on the .ssh/authorized_keys file on each computer you want to login to.
+    - **Why It Works**: Each key consists of a huge integer with distinct mathematical features.
+The private key is kept on the computer from which you login, while the public key is kept in the.ssh/authorized keys file on each machine to which you want to login.
     - Allow Only Specific Clients (Connections)
-    - **Why It Works**: implementing the following command: "iptables -A INPUT -p tcp -s YourIP --dport 22 -j ACCEPT".
-By creating a specific filter/rule in your firewall, you are opening SSH port only to your IP address.
+    - **Why It Works**: executing the command "iptables -A INPUT -p tcp -s YourIP —dport 22 -j ACCEPT" You open the SSH port just to your IP address by defining a particular filter/rule in your firewall.
 - Vulnerability 2: WordPress User Enumeration
   - Mitigation Techniques:
     - "Texas" 2-Step: Disable Scans and Block User Enumeration via .htcaccess
     - **Why It Works**: This 2 step process will add layers of security by:
     - Adding a code snippet to your theme's functions.php file:

-    - Adding a code snippet to your site's root .htcaccess file (the file will need to be created if you don't originally have it setup)
+    - Adding a code snippet to your site's root.htcaccess file (the file must be created if it does not already exist)

 - Vulnerability 3: Weak wp-config.php security implementation
   - Mitigation Techniques:
-  - Setting up proper file security permissions within user files & Protect the wp-config.php file with .htcaccess file
+  - Adding adequate file security permissions to user files and protecting the wp-config.php file with a.htcaccess file
-  - **Why It Works**: Setting up the proper file security permissions could have mitigated reading the file when we performed the cat/nano command.
-This left the wp-config.php that listed a password in plaintext.
+  - **Why It Works**: Setting up adequate file security permissions may have prevented us from reading the file when we ran the cat/nano command.
+This left the wp-config.php file with a password listed in plaintext.

   - Modify wp-config.php
-  - **Why It Works**: By creating a new config file outside of WWW access directory it is protected from foreing access or external attackers.
+  - **Why It Works**: It is safeguarded against accidental access or external attackers by generating a new config file outside of the WWW access directory.
   - Setup the correct file permissions for WP-Config.php to 400
-  - **Why it Works**: By performing chmod 400 on the file; user and groups have permission to only read and others will not be able to access the file.
+  - **Why it Works**: By running chmod 400 on the file, users and groups will only be able to read it, while others will be unable to access it.
 - Vulnerability 4: Python Privilege Escalation
   - Mitigation Techniques:
     - Remove sudo access for python for the user.
-    - **Why It Works**: If this access is taken away, this method of privilege escalation is no longer susceptible to being vulnerable.
+    - **Why It Works**: When this access is removed, this technique of privilege escalation is no longer vulnerable.